-Step Two: Place in a deep-dish pie plate and top with lettuce, tomatoes, and bacon.
-Serve with fresh vegetables.
+Step Two: Spread the mixture in a deep-dish pie plate or pie pan and top with lettuce, tomatoes, and bacon.
+Serve the keto dip with fresh vegetables.

 The smoked paprika is really the secret ingredient.
 It gives the dip a smoky flavor throughout.
 I highly recommend investing in some smoked paprika.
 It is one of my favorite spices, and we use it on chicken and pork all the time.
 My favorite dry rub, Smoked Paprika Pork Tenderloin Rub, is based on this spice.

-This is one of our favorite keto appetizers because there are so many ways to customize it!
+This creamy blt dip is one of our favorite keto appetizers because there are so many ways to customize it!

 Spicy - In the mood for a kick of heat?
 Sprinkle in a few dashes of sriracha or your favorite hot sauce!